vwkd/code-system/src/general/data type.md

 ## Statically sized (SST)

 - size known at compile time
-- fixed size
-- can't grow or shrink
 - also called sized
-- can be on stack
+- beware: don't confuse with fixed or dynamic size, if can grow or shrink ❗️

 ## Dynamically sized (DST)

 - size only known at runtime
-- dynamic size
-- can grow and shrink
 - also called unsized, not sized
+- must use behind some sort of reference
 ?? has extra bit of metadata that stores size of data
-- must use behind some sort of reference
-- can usually only be on heap
 - e.g. recursive type
+- beware: don't confuse with fixed or dynamic size, if can grow or shrink ❗️